 Digging the Hurricane in the South Downs

-The crater was as deep as 1.2metres into the chalk and invisible from the surface.
-Remarkably the whole propeller hub from the Merlin engine was recovered, along with a morse tapper, gyroscope and engine piston among other artefacts.
+Remarkably the whole propeller hub from the Merlin engine was recovered, along with a morse tapper, gyroscope, engine pistons and other aircraft parts and fragments.

 Three Polish soldiers helped dig out the propeller hub.
 Lukasz Juzwiak paid tribute to the pilots of 303 squadron describing them as ‘Polish flying heroes’ and said that Sargeant Wünsche was “a great pilot with the squadron”.

 A historic Hurricane repainted with Sargeant Wünsche’s markings RF-E P3700 and in his squadron’s colours made a flypast over the dig site on 9 September 2015 to mark the 75th anniversary of the crash.

 For Grazyna and Joanna this was a particularly moving experience.